A Planet of 3 Billion

 • Tourism and Indigeneity in the Arctic

 This is the first book to exclusively address tourism and indigenous peoples in the circumpolar North.
-It examines how tourism in indigenous communities is influenced by academic and political discourses and how communities are influenced by tourism.
-The volume seeks to challenge stereotypical understandings of indigenousness and indigeneity. ...
+It examines how tourism in indigenous communities is influenced by academic and political discourses, and how these communities are influenced by tourism.
+The volume focuses on the ambivalence relating to tourism as a modern force within ethnic groups who are concerned with ma...

 Disponible